 The Governmental Accounting Standards Board (GASB) issued Statement No. 96 Subscription-Based Information Technology Arrangements (SBITAs) (GASB 96) to establish uniform accounting and financial reporting requirements for SBITAs, to improve comparability of financial statements among governments that have entered into SBITAs, and to enhance understandability, relatability, relevance and consistency of information about SBITAs.
+GASB 96 was implemented during fiscal year 2023.

-NOTES TO THE FINANCIAL STATEMENTS PAGE TEN YEAR ENDED SEPTEMBER 30, 2023
+NOTES TO THE FINANCIAL STATEMENTS PAGE TEN YEAR ENDED SEPTEMBER 30, 2024